FlokiTV/FlokiTV/README.md

 # 👋 Hi!
 I'm Floki

 My name is Wüster, but everyone calls me Floki.
 I am 27 years old and since the age of 15 I have been venturing into the programming world.
-I grew up with the web and learned a lot from it.
+I grew up in the web and learned a lot from it.

 Full stack developer with 7+ years building web sites and solutions for the internet.
 Throughout my career I've built websites, e-commerce sites, HTML5 Games with javascript and android applications.
 Large experiencie with linux servers and hosting applications.